Armin0001/Basic-Docker/README.md

 ## Demo Docker Project

-Follow the guildlines to setup the docker image on your local machine
+Follow the guildlines to setup the docker image on your local machine, but also build a Next.js project
 </div>